MoOx/pjax/README.md

 * **responseText** (string): This is the raw response text.
 This is equivalent to `request.responseText`.
 * **request** (XMLHttpRequest): This is the XHR object.
 * **href** (string): This is the URL that was passed to `loadUrl()`.
+* **options** (object): This is an object with the options for this request.
+The structure basically matches the regular options object, with a few extra internal properties.

 You can override this if you want to process the data before, or instead of, it being loaded into the DOM.